rmsy/MCSignOnDoor/README.md

 		    When someone not banned tries to connect to the server, McSod will exit immediately with the return value 12.
 Useful in conjunction with a looping script.
+	   --strictsentrymode
+		    When someone whitelisted (and not banned) tries to connect to the server, McSod will exit immediately with the return value 12.
+		    Useful in conjunction with a looping script.

 	-c --config [file]
 		    Tells McSod to read the configuration file specified.
 All command